solidc0re/solidcore-scripts/README.md

 - **Improving the firewall settings**
 - :fire: ***... plus more!!*** :fire:

-> [!NOTE]
-> Currently in alpha stage.
-Only install for testing purposes or if you're really keen.
-The uninstall script is not fully tested, but all changes instigated by the script are reversible.

 ## Current features
 **Despite the low version number of v0.1, this script implements some serious hardening.**